4-H2O Leadership Academies

 Each summer, newly-selected and veteran water ambassadors embark on week-long tours throughout Texas to experience its vast diversity of water resources and water issues.
 These tours, or 4-H2O Leadership Academies, allow youth to strengthen their understanding of the value of water to different regions of the state.
 Each year of service presents ambassadors to tour a different region and range of water issues.
 Youth who begin the program as a high school freshman, for example, can experience all four summer academies (Tier I - Tier IV).

 Water ambassadors starting their third year participate in the Tier III 4-H2O Leadership Academy.
-This tour begins in south-central Texas and moves to the Lower Rio Grande Valley.
+This tour begins in New Braunfels, Texas and moves to the Lower Rio Grande Valley.
 Youth learn about river authorities, watershed protection efforts, LRGV agriculture, the Rio Grande River, international water issues, and the role of irrigation districts.
 Ambassadors also visit South Padre Island and learn about sea turtle rehabilitation efforts.

 Water ambassadors starting their fourth year participate in the Tier IV 4-H2O Leadership Academy which begins in San Antonio and goes all the way to New Mexico.
 Traveling through Kerville, Sonora, Fort Stockton, El Paso, and Las Cruces, ambassadors learn all about water in West Texas.
 Youth learn about the Edwards Aquifer Authority, the Upper Guadalupe River Authority, water testing laboratories, Texas Parks and Wildlife partnerships, rainwater harvesting, the Texas Nature Conservancy, desalination, and weather modification.
 Youth get to experience Dolan Falls Preserve, Balmorhea State Park, and White Sands National Monument.